-2.15.1.1.2 Effective Number of Beams Resisting Heel Drop Impact
+2.15.4 Effective Number of Beams Resisting Heel Drop Impact

 The program defaults to using an N{eff} value of 1.
-Alternatively, specify a value of N{eff} on the Vibration tab in the composite beam overwrites, if desired, or specify that the program calculate N{eff} based on a user-specified beam spacing using the following equation.
+Alternatively, specify a value of N{eff} on the Vibration tab in the composite beam overwrites, if desired, or specify that the program calculate N{eff} using Equation 5 of this Technical Note.